Is Investing in Student Accommodation a Good Idea? Exploring the Higher Education Market

 So, is investing in student accommodation a good idea?
 Why invest in student accommodation at all if there are so many risks?
 Well, as with any investment, the answer is: the success will depend on individual circumstances, and investors should seek advice.

 Generally though, diversity is key, and student accommodation could easily sit alongside a commercial unit, residential asset, and a mixed-use property, if it’s right for the investor.
-At MFS, we have funding available for all these property types and more.
+At Market Financial Solutions, we have funding available for all these property types and more.
 If property investors want to target a new and potentially lucrative market, we may be able to help.

 A Complete Guide to